Happy Thursday, happy last day of Pokemon Month, and happy last day of August!

+The music is wonderful.
+I always tend to get the songs stuck in my head and I hum along as I go through the dungeons.
+A few of them even remind me of music from Paper Mario, which makes me love the music all the more.
 The story begins with you waking up on the beach and your partner looking down at you.
 After you become quick friends, and you help get your partner’s relic fragment back from a gang of Pokemon, the two of you form an exploration team.
 Everything you do is done for the exploration team.

 Time Gears are hidden throughout the world and they’re being stolen one by one.
 With each Time Gear missing, time stops in that area and, with all of them gone, time will freeze forever.
 So, you actually have to race against time in an attempt to stop a certain Pokemon from stealing the Time Gears.

 I won’t say too much due to spoilers, but you find out who’s really on your side and who’s not.
 You also discover interesting things about yourself along the way.

 Overall, it’s a great story.
 It’s corny, but it’s Pokemon, and it’s enjoyable all the same.